SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/grammar/clauses/relationships.md

 ### major/minor

-»⟮A major sentence⟯« is a sentence which ⟮we might consider a 'normal sentence' following the usual syntactic rules etc⟯.
+»⟮A major sentence⟯« is a ＿sentence＿ which ⟮we might consider a 'normal sentence' following the usual syntactic rules etc⟯.
-»⟮A minor sentence⟯« is a sentence⟮ without the usual subject-predicate structure⟯.
+»⟮A minor sentence⟯« is a ＿sentence＿ ⟮without the usual subject-predicate structure⟯.
 ⟮＿Minor sentences＿⟯ are generally quite ⟮＿phrasemic＿⟯.

 ### transformation